In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 Installing MariaDB using Ubuntu Repository

-Step 1 – In this, we need the package index to be updated.
-For that, you need to run the statement.
+1. In this, we need to update the package index.
+To do that, you need to run the statement.

 sudo apt update